 In general, the traffic in Santa Barbara is very manageable.
 The city is easy to navigate (42 square miles).
 Even from the homes set in the foothills of the Santa Ynez Mountains, it isn't much more than a 15-minute drive to the ocean.
-Parking throughout the city is convenient with multiple, architecturally pleasing parking structures, which offer 75 minutes of free parking.
+Parking throughout the city is convenient with multiple, architecturally attractive parking structures, which offer 75 minutes of free parking.
 Especially if you are moving from a larger city, you will be very pleased with the navigation of the city.

 Note: Since U.S. Highway 101 in our area is undergoing lots of construction at the moment, you might experience more traffic jams than you normally would.
 The Summerland/Carpinteria area is especially impacted by this.
 But despite all - compared to big cities the traffic here is nothing to get too worked up about.
 You just have to plan accordingly.

 "Santa Barbra is a happy place!"

 A definite bonus is that people are pretty happy and friendly here in general.
 After my experience of living in different environments and parts of the world throughout my life, I can claim with conviction that the sun largely impacts peoples' moods.
 Paired with the laid-back Californian lifestyle and beautiful surroundings, "Santa Barbarians" are happy residents for the most part and don't take life all too seriously.
 Another bonus point that keeps Santa Barbara's population happy is the decent amount of cultural entertainment and events for a town this size.
 With several theaters, museums, cultural festivities, educational lecture series, and other programs, you will find plenty of offerings to keep the curious mind engaged and intellectually stimulated.

 Santa Barbara Museum of Art